 During this time of pandemic-required social distancing, telemedicine has become a standard operating procedure for most medical practices – but practices are still looking for ways to generate additional revenue with the technology.
-In this article, we’ll look at seven ways to generate revenue with telemedicine in your healthcare practice.
+This article will look at seven ways to generate revenue with telemedicine in your healthcare practice.

-Initially, many healthcare providers approached the idea of using telecommunications technologies to communicate with their patients with skepticism; but as the COVID-19 virus continues to ravage U.S. viral hotspots, telehealth technology has allowed medical providers to triage and treat patients remotely without the additional risk of exposure to the disease.
+Initially, many healthcare providers approached using telecommunications technologies to communicate with their patients with skepticism.
+Still, as the COVID-19 virus continues to ravage U.S. viral hotspots, telehealth technology has allowed medical providers to triage and treat patients remotely without the additional risk of exposure to the disease.

 There is a secondary benefit to telemedicine that providers should recognize.
 Now that most of us have mastered video conferencing as a way to provide care, it’s time to look at how telemedicine can become a revenue generator for your practice.